javiermurillo/marble-seed/app/static/docs/PageComponent.md

 function that validates from the sidebar and returns the name, icon and path of the view to be displayed

+the implementation of this method is done when [creating a page](/documentation/new-page)

 `asRouterItem()`

+static function that redirects the page created by clicking on the sidebar

+the implementation of this method is done when [creating a page](/documentation/new-page)

 `onFirstPageEnter()`